cloud-elements/devportal/docs/quickstart/integrate.md

 ## <img src="/assets/img/callouts/3.png" alt="3" class="inlineImage"> Build a Formula

-{% include workflow.html displayNames="Authenticate,Map to Common Resource,Build a Formula" links="#authenticate-an-element-instance,#map-to-a-common-resource,#build-a-formula" active="Build a Formula"%}
+{% include workflow.html displayNames="Authenticate,Map to Common Resource,Build a Formula,Create Formula Instance" links="#authenticate-element-instances,#map-to-a-common-resource,#build-a-formula,#create-a-formula-instance" active="Build a Formula"%}

 In Cloud Elements you can build **formula templates** &mdash; reusable workflow templates that are independent of API providers.
 Formula templates include triggers, like events or schedules, that kick off a series of steps.
 Formulas support a large variety of different use cases across different services.
 For example, they can keep systems in sync, migrate data between systems, or automate business workflows.